liguowang/cpgtools/docs/source/demo/dmc_Bayes.rst

                         non-numerical values will be considered as "missing values" and ignored.
 This file can be a regular text file or compressed file (.gz, .bz2).
-  -g GROUP_FILE, --group-GROUP_FILE
+  -g GROUP_FILE, --group=GROUP_FILE
                         Group file defining the biological group of each sample.
-It is a comma-separated 2 columns file with the 1st column containing sample IDs, and the 2nd column containing group IDs.
+It is a comma-separated two columns file with the 1st column containing sample IDs, and the 2nd column containing group IDs.
 It must have a header row.
 Sample IDs should match to the "Data file".
 Note:
                         Only for two group comparison.
-  -n N_ITER, --niter-N_ITER
+  -n N_ITER, --niter=N_ITER
                         Iteration times when using MCMC Metropolis-Hastings's
                         agorithm to draw samples from the posterior distribution. default=5000
-  -b N_BURN, --burnin-N_BURN
+  -b N_BURN, --burnin=N_BURN
                         Number of samples to discard.
-Thes initial samples are usually not completely valid because the Markov Chain has not stabilized to the stationary distributio. default-500.
+Thes initial samples are usually not completely valid because the Markov Chain has not stabilized to the stationary distribution. default-500.
-  -p N_PROCESS, --processor-N_PROCESS
+  -p N_PROCESS, --processor=N_PROCESS
-                        Number of processes. default=1 -s SEED, --seed-SEED  The seed used by the random number generator. default-99
+                        Number of processes. default=1 -s SEED, --seed=SEED  The seed used by the random number generator. default-99
-  -o OUT_FILE, --output-OUT_FILE
+  -o OUT_FILE, --output=OUT_FILE
                         Prefix of the output file.